stigok/tumblagramme/rand.md

 ---

 > Paranoia leads you on a path that proves your fears.
-> Humbleness leads you on a cloud that proves your dreams were real.
+> Humbleness leads you on a cloud that proves your dreams.

 ---